-The quantum mechanical photon is characterized by its contradictory and seemingly irreconcilable particle-like properties such as mass and linear momentum and wave-like properties such as wavelength and frequency.
-Max Born (1963) described particle-wave duality like so:
+The quantum mechanical photon is characterized by its contradictory and seemingly irreconcilable particlelike properties such as mass and linear momentum and wave-like properties such as wavelength and frequency.
+Max Born (1963) described particle-wave duality as follows:

 The ultimate origin of this difficulty lies in the fact (or philosophical principle) that we are compelled to use the words of common language when we wish to describe a phenomenon, not by logical or mathematical analysis, but by a picture appealing to the imagination.
 Common language has grown by everyday experience and can never surpass these limits.
-Classical physics has restricted itself to the use of concepts of this kind; by analysing visible motions it has developed two ways of representing them by elementary processes: moving particles and waves.
+Classical physics has restricted itself to the use of concepts of this kind; by analyzing visible motions it has developed two ways of representing them by elementary processes: moving particles and waves.
 There is no other way of giving a pictorial description of motions-we have to apply it even in the region of atomic processes, where classical physics breaks down.
 Every process can be interpreted either in terms of corpuscles or in terms of waves, but on the other hand it is beyond our power to produce proof that it is actually corpuscles or waves with which we are dealing, for we cannot simultaneously determine all the other properties which are distinctive of a corpuscle or of a wave, as the case may be.
-We can therefore say that the wave and corpuscular descriptions are only to be regarded as complementary ways of viewing one and the same objective process, a process which only in definite limiting cases admits of complete pictorial interpretation.
+We can therefore say that the wave and corpuscular descriptions are only to be regarded as complementary ways of viewing one and the same objective process, a process which only in definite limiting cases admits complete pictorial interpretation.
 It is just the limited feasibility of measurements that defines the boundaries between our concepts of a particle and a wave.
-The corpuscular description means at the bottom that we carry out the measurements with the object of getting exact information about momentum and energy relations (e.g. the Compton effect), while experiments which amount to determinations of place and time we can always picture to ourselves in terms of the wave representation....
+The corpuscular description means at the bottom that we carry out the measurements with the object of getting exact information about momentum and energy relations (e.g., the Compton effect), while experiments which amount to determinations of place and time we can always picture to ourselves in terms of the wave representation.

-It seems to me that the longer the wavelength of a photon, the better the wave model describes its interactions with matter, and the shorter the wavelength of the photon, the better a mathematical point describes its interactions with matter.
+It seems to me that when the wavelength of a photon is longer, the wave model better describes its interactions with matter; and when the wavelength of the photon is shorter, a mathematical point better describes its interactions with matter.
 In his Nobel Lecture, Arthur Compton (1927) offered these thoughts: